YASIRZAHID/Tailwind_Guide/README.md

         </div>

-# Using image component that adjusts itself on load to accupy available space
+# Using next/Image component that adjusts itself on load to accupy available space

 Use with caution Its only for case where you want to inherit parent width
 ```